Type IIn Supernovae. I. Uniform Light-curve Characterization and a Bimodality in the Radiated Energy Distribution: Analysis

 \subsection{Rise and Decline Timescales}

 In the left panels of Figure~\ref{fig:rT}, we plot histograms of the $r$-band rise and decline timescales above each 10\% flux level relative to peak.
 By the measurement definition (Figure~\ref{fig:KC}), the timescales become shorter at higher fractional flux levels.
-At the 50\% flux level, the median timescales on the rise and decline are $\widetilde{t}_{r50,{\rm rise}}=26.4^{+22.3}_{-13.2}$ and $\widetilde{t}_{r50,{\rm decl}}=55.1^{+46.3}_{-28.1}$ days, respectively ($1\sigma$ ranges).
-The $2\sigma$ and $3\sigma$ ranges of $t_{r50,{\rm rise}}$ ($t_{r50,{\rm decl}}$) are $7-91$ and $4-221$ days ($13-204$ and $8-306$ days), respectively.
-At the 50\% flux level, the median total timescale (rise plus decline) is $t_{r50,{\rm rise}}+t_{r50,{\rm decl}}=81.6^{+65.6}_{-41.5}$ days, with the $2\sigma$ and $3\sigma$ ranges of $23-284$ and $14-396$ days, respectively.
+At the 50\% flux level, the median timescales on the rise and decline are $\widetilde{t}_{r50,{\rm rise}}=25.7^{+23.2}_{-12.6}$ and $\widetilde{t}_{r50,{\rm decl}}=55.1^{+47.7}_{-29.1}$ days, respectively ($P_{15.9}$--$P_{84.1}$ ranges).
+The $P_{2.3}$--$P_{97.7}$ and $P_{0.2}$--$P_{98.8}$ ranges of $t_{r50,{\rm arise}}$ ($t_{r50,{\rm decl}}$) are $7-89$ and $5-234$ days ($13-210$ and $9-322$ days), respectively.
+At the 50\% flux level, the median total timescale (rise plus decline) is $t_{r50,{\rm rise}}+t_{r50,{\rm decl}}=81.9^{+66.8}_{-41.9}$ days, with the $P_{2.3}$--$P_{97.7}$ and $P_{0.2}$--$P_{98.8}$ ranges of $23-286$ and $15-399$ days, respectively.
 The lower timescale ranges define a clear unoccupied region in normalized light curves (right panels of Figure~\ref{fig:bandLC}).

 In the right panels of Figure~\ref{fig:rT}, we plot histograms of the rise and decline timescale {\it differences} between successive 10\% flux levels.
-Given the fixed fractional change at each flux level, the differences are effectively the inverted light curve slopes, and their evolution therefore tracks the light curve slope evolution from well below to near peak.
-The overall trend is that the difference increases on the rise to the peak, from $\approx 2.8$ days per 10\% fraction up to the 60\% flux level, and $\approx 3.1-4.5$ days per 10\% fraction in the next 30\% toward the peak.
-This trend indicates that the light curve slope becomes shallower closer to the peak.
-On the decline, the opposite effect is observed as the differences increase, from $\approx 9$ days per 10\% fraction down to the 50\% flux level, and $\approx 10-16$ days per 10\% fraction in the next 30\%.
+Given the fixed fractional change at each flux level, the differences are effectively the inverted light-curve slopes, and their evolution therefore tracks the light-curve slope evolution from well below to near peak.
+The overall trend is that the difference increases on the rise to the peak, from $\approx 2.7$ days per 10\% fraction up to the 60\% flux level, and $\approx 3.0-4.4$ days per 10\% fraction in the next 30\% toward the peak.
+This trend indicates that the light-curve slope becomes shallower closer to the peak.
+On the decline, the opposite effect is observed as the differences increase, from $\approx 8.5$ days per 10\% fraction down to the 60\% flux level, and $\approx 9.4-18.9$ days per 10\% fraction in the next 30\%.